Best Gaming Chairs in 2023

-A Bluetooth connection also allows it to transmit vibrations to your body for a more immersive movie or gaming experience.
+A Bluetooth connection also allows it to transmit vibrations for a more immersive movie or gaming experience.
 Alternatively, you can use the tech inside the chair for a light massage while you’re gaming or relaxing.
-It’s truly a best buy gaming chair if you’re looking for an all-in-one solution to seating and gaming audio on a budget.
+It’s truly a best-buy gaming chair if you’re looking for an all-in-one solution to seating and gaming audio on a budget.

 There’s an easily accessible control panel on the right side of the chair, and the Pro Series can even be synced up with other chairs to receive audio and haptic input from the same source.
 Just remember that there are no battery packs included; you need to power this chair the traditional way, so make sure you’re close to a power outlet.

 So, all in all, how does the XRocker Pro stack up?
 We’d say pretty damn well.
-There are drawbacks of course, such as the flimsy armrests and the lack of reclining options or inbuilt batteries, but overall you really can’t beat the wealth of features that this chair gets you for less than 200 bucks.
+There are drawbacks, of course, such as the flimsy armrests and the lack of reclining options or built-in batteries, but overall you really can’t beat the wealth of features that this chair gets you for less than $200.

 Remember OFM?
-Well, the brand that gave us the cheapest gaming chair around with the OFM Essentials ESS-3085 also offers its Respawn series of gaming chairs.
-These include two traditional racing chair models, a gaming desk, and this gaming recliner.
-At just under 300 bucks, it’s the company’s most expensive offering, but fits somewhere in the middle of the range for recliners.
+The brand that gave us the cheapest gaming chair around with the OFM Essentials ESS-3085 also offers a Respawn series of gaming chairs.
+At just under $300, it’s the company’s most expensive offering but fits somewhere in the middle of the range for recliners.
 So how does it hold up?
 Let’s find out.